Math Resources and Ideas for Upper Elementary Teachers

 In addition, I make sure my struggling students are working with simpler fractions and my advanced students are solving more complex ones.
 This helps to avoid any potential frustration and allows everyone in the group to feel successful.

-Once all snowflakes have been sorted, you can give students one more task to complete.
-Have them each take eight snowflakes, set up four fraction comparison problems, and write in the correct symbol.
-This can be their “exit ticket” from your small group table.
+For example, once all the snowflakes have been sorted, have each student choose eight snowflakes, create four fraction comparison problems, and insert the correct symbols.
+This can serve as their exit ticket from your small group table.

 Another extension is to have students place the improper fractions on a number line labeled 0-4.
 You can easily create this number line by using a dry-erase marker on your table.

 Do yourself (and your students) a favor and try this hands-on, festive, and engaging activity in your classroom.
-It has been updated to include number lines on the snow globes, making it easier for students to understand.
+You and your students will have “SNOW” much fun!

 Until next time,